 A change in your family or employment situation that may allow you to make a change in your benefits during the year.
-As defined by Treasury regulations, changes in status include marriage, divorce, the birth or adoption of a child, the death of a spouse or dependent, and the loss of a dependent's coverage because of age.
+As defined by Treasury regulations and other IRS guidance of general applicability, changes in status include marriage, divorce, the birth or adoption of a child, the death of a spouse or dependent, and the loss of a dependent's coverage because of age.
 Refer to the Life Events Action Chart in the Benefits Highlights section of this document for more information.